Last Updated: July 2026

 Androgenic alopecia — often called female pattern hair loss — affects an estimated 21 million women in the United States alone, according to the American Hair Loss Association.
 Unlike male pattern baldness, female androgenic alopecia typically presents as diffuse thinning across the top and crown, with the hairline largely intact.

 The driver is dihydrotestosterone (DHT), a potent androgen converted from testosterone by an enzyme called 5-alpha reductase.
 In genetically sensitive follicles, DHT shortens the anagen (growth) phase progressively, causing follicles to miniaturize over time.
-This process can begin as early as the late 20s.

 Cortisol — the chronic stress hormone — disrupts the hair growth cycle through a different pathway.
 Research published in PLOS Genetics found that sustained cortisol elevation can inhibit hair follicle stem cell activity, effectively pausing the growth cycle.
-This explains why periods of intense or prolonged stress are followed by noticeable shedding roughly two to four months later.

-Understanding the hormonal layer of hair loss is important because no amount of better shampoo or scalp massage fully addresses an underlying hormonal or nutritional root cause.
+Understanding the hormonal layer of hair loss is important, because no amount of better shampoo or scalp massage fully addresses an underlying hormonal or nutritional root cause.

 When Standard Hair Care Advice Has Limits